consciousrepo/aionbio/content/executive-overview.md

 For these reasons and more, we are convinced that exploiting the bioelectric interface is the key to solving aging.
 The problem remains: how do we achieve spatio-temporal control?

 ## Neurostimulation Tools for Non-Neuronal Cells
-Because the above-mentioned mechanisms are more prevalent in neuroscience, this is also a space that cares a lot about solving this problem for achieving read-write control over the brain, and so here we find tools to draw inspiration from for controlling non-excitable (no quick action potential) cells.
+Because the above-mentioned mechanisms are more prevalent in neuroscience, this is also a space that cares a lot about solving this problem for achieving read-write control over the brain, and so here we find tools to draw inspiration for controlling non-excitable (no quick action potential) cells.

 Neurostimulation stands as the most advanced field using external fields to modulate biology, alongside things like energy-based tumor ablation.
 FDA-approved therapies that entail applying fields with lasting effects include transcranial magnetic stimulation (TMS) for depression, OCD, smoking cessation, migraines and cranial electrotherapy (CES) for anxiety, insomnia and pain.
 This said, neurostimulation hits a few hard engineering walls because sub-millimeter precision is needed to be effective and fields must punch through skull and brain tissue that acts like a Faraday cage.